-While having a focused team is always ideal, how does Anderson actually ensure that good relationships are built between the people he works with and himself?
+While having a focused team is always ideal, how does Anderson actually ensure that good relations are built between the people he works with and himself?

 But if he doesn’t align with what you’re trying to achieve or he’s going to come in as a real team player in that A team you want to surround yourself with them.

-I strongly urge go have a discussion with a property focused successful investor who is an accountant and just had that conversation and then make up your mind afterwards and that’s exactly what I did at the meeting and yet never look back and saying well I have to Habitat’s year after year and see how this accountant has to get her name come up many a time different podcasts well and have some awesome documentary sources and connecting in the right people.
+I strongly urge go have a discussion with a property-focused successful investor who is an accountant and just had that conversation and then make up your mind afterward and that’s exactly what I did at the meeting and yet never look back and saying well I have to Habitat’s year after year and see how this accountant has to get her name come up many a time different podcasts well and have some awesome documentary sources and connecting in the right people.

 Moving onto more resources, Anderson talks about what resources he utilised to educate himself about property…

 From I guess the property side… The Armchair Guide to Property Investing.

 That I think is an excellent book to start off with.

 And then the whole of a different I guess mindset thing.
 Even the barefoot investor is a great one just to get the fundamentals about kind of managing money, managing cash flow, because property investing is really a game of finance.

 You know the bricks and mortar part is what you get out of it I guess – it’s the benefit but it’s really about not only being able to attend finance in the first place but managing the cash flow whilst holding a property.

 And one of the key things he’s learned from his own experience and the resources he’s read…